SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 There are three ways create an instance of a previously declared structure:

-1. Call one of the initializers declared within the structure, as described in :ref:`ClassesAndStructures_Initializers`.
+1. Call one of the initializers declared within the structure, as described in :ref:`Initialization_Initializers`.
-2. If no initializers are declared, call the structure's memberwise initializer, as described in :ref:`ClassesAndStructures_MemberwiseStructureInitializers`.
+2. If no initializers are declared, call the structure's memberwise initializer, as described in :ref:`Initialization_MemberwiseStructureInitializers`.
-3. If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`ClassesAndStructures_Initializers`.
+3. If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`Initialization_DefaultInitializers`.

-The process of initializing a structure's declared properties is described in :ref:`ClassesAndStructures_Initialization`.
+The process of initializing a structure's declared properties is described in :doc:`../LanguageGuide/Initialization`.

-Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`ClassesAndStructures_AccessingProperties`.
+Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`CustomTypes_AccessingProperties`.

 Structures are value types; instances of a structure are copied when assigned to variables or constants, or when passed as arguments to a function call.
-For information about value types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.
+For information about value types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.

 ..
 TODO: Discuss generic parameter clause in the context of a struct?